General Education Requirements listed in the Stanford Bulletin.

 c) passing the required number of quarters of college-level language study at Stanford or the equivalent elsewhere or

-d) retaking the diagnostic test at a later date and placing out of the requirement.
+d) retaking the placement test at a later date and placing out of the requirement.

-Students who pass out of the language requirement but wish to pursue further study should take the placement test to determine the most appropriate course for them.
+Students who have fulfilled the language requirement with official test scores or transfer credit and wish to pursue further study in the language must take the placement test to determine the most appropriate course for them.

 The Enhanced Language Requirement